WPMedia/arc-themes-blocks/blocks/subheadline-block/README.md

 # `@wpmedia/subheadline-block`
-_Fusion News Theme sub-headline block.
+_Fusion Theme sub-headline block.
 Please provide a 1-2 sentence description of what the block is and what it does._

 ## Acceptance Criteria
 - Add AC relevant to the block